gvenzl/dbpm/README.md

 Schema        | STRING (255)
 Package_Name  | STRING (125)

-In any case dbpm **does not store** any username and password information of Database users and privileged users.
+In any case dbpm **does not store** any username and password information of database users and privileged users.
 Those have to be known at the time of execution of dbpm.
-The only credentials stores will be those of the repository if the user decided to store the repository within a Database.
+The only credentials storeD will be those of the repository if the user decided to store the repository within a database.